 Ali is a clinical psychologist who strives to work collaboratively with clients.
 She believes in the power of a respectful and warm therapeutic relationship.
 Ali also values a strengths-based approach to therapy that recognises the resilience of clients.

-Ali is a psychologist who is interested in learning from her clients about how to best support them.
-She believes in the importance of working collaboratively with clients, to figure out the best ways to improve their mental health.
 Ali has experience in working with a variety of mental health concerns, including depression and anxiety, the impact of trauma, psychosis, personality disorders, and the impact of living with chronic health conditions.
-She also has a special interest in working with adult women with autism spectrum disorder (ASD) to address mental health issues they may be experiencing, such as depression, anxiety, and traumatic stress.
+She also has a special interest in working with adult women with autism, to address mental health issues they may be experiencing such as depression, anxiety, and traumatic stress.
 Ali is an LGBTQI+ and sex work friendly therapist, and is mindful of the need for culturally sensitive therapy.

 - Registered Psychologist with the Australian Health Practitioners Regulation Authority (AHPRA)